 U.S.-Korea Free Trade Agreement State Studies (2007).
 The Trade Partnership describes the potential benefits to importers, exporters and investors under the U.S. Korea Free Trade Agreement.
-Highlighting specific industries, the Trade Partnerhsip shows how this agreement will benefit both U.S. and Korean companies.
+Highlighting specific industries, The Trade Partnerhsip shows how this agreement will benefit both U.S. and Korean companies.
 Produced for the Business Roundtable, copies may be obtained from the BRT's website, or an example may be downloaded here.

 U.S.-Colombia Trade Promotion Agreement State Studies (2007).
 The Trade Partnership used major product export data for each state to reveal how the U.S.-Colombia TPA will benefit exporters across the United States.
 Additionally, these studies emphasize the difference in tariff rates between U.S. exports to Colombia and Colombian exports to the United States.
 Produced for the Business Roundtable, copies may be obtained from the BRT's website, or an example may be downloaded here.

 U.S.-Peru Trade Promotion Agreement State Studies (2007).
 The Trade Partnership highlighted the discrepancy in tariff rates for imports from Peru versus U.S. exports to Peru.
-Using data on major product exports for each state, the Trade Partnership showed how exporters in all states stand to benefit from implementation of the U.S.-Peru TPA.
+Using data on major product exports for each state, The Trade Partnership showed how exporters in all states stand to benefit from implementation of the U.S.-Peru TPA.
 Produced for the Business Roundtable, copies may be obtained from the BRT's website, or an example may be downloaded here.

 Vietnam PNTR and WTO Accession State Studies (2006).
 The Trade Partnership examined the top exports to Vietnam for all 50 states.
 These reports emphasize how current barriers to trade for major U.S. exports will fall upon Vietnam’s accession to the WTO.
 Produced for the Business Roundtable, copies may be obtained from the BRT's website, or an example may be downloaded here.

 DR-CAFTA Congressional District and Sectoral Studies (2005).
-The Trade Partnership recently examined the benefits of trade and investment under the proposed U.S.-Dominican Republic-Central America Free Trade Agreement for 83 individual congressional districts throughout the United States.
+The Trade Partnership examined the benefits of trade and investment under the proposed U.S.-Dominican Republic-Central America Free Trade Agreement for 83 individual congressional districts throughout the United States.
 The Trade Partnership also examined how the DR-CAFTA will benefit the various sectors and industries of the U.S. economy.
 Produced for the Business Roundtable, copies may be obtained from the BRT's website, or an example may be downloaded here.

-NAFTA: A Decade of Growth (February 2004).
+NAFTA: A Decade of Growth (2004).
 January 1, 2004 marked the 10th anniversary of the implementation of the North American Free Trade Agreement between the United States, Canada, and Mexico.
 This study examines the trade and investment flowing between the United States and its NAFTA partners and the benefits NAFTA has had on the US economy.
 Produced for the Business Roundtable, copies may be downloaded from the BRT's website, or from here.

-Partnership for a Stronger Future: U.S.-Australia Free Trade Agreement (July 2003).
+Partnership for a Stronger Future: U.S.-Australia Free Trade Agreement (2003).
 This study analyzes two-way trade and investment trends between the United States and Australia.
-In preparation for negotiations on a free trade agreement between the two nations, the study examines the successes in U.S.-Australian trade and investment and the prospects under the future free trade agreement.
+In preparation for negotiations for a free trade agreement between the two nations, the study examines the successes in U.S.-Australian trade and investment and the prospects under the future free trade agreement.
 This report was prepared for the American-Australian Free Trade Agreement Coalition; copies may be obtained from the American-Australian Free Trade Agreement Coalition or downloaded here in PDF format.

-NAFTA Delivers for America (August 2000).
+NAFTA Delivers for America (2000).
 Examines the impact of the North American Free Trade Agreement on its member countries after six years of implementation.
 It reports trade and investment trends among the three NAFTA partners since the inception of the Agreement.
 This report was prepared for the Council of the Americas; copies may be obtained from the Council of the Americas.

-assessments of the extent to which 31 individual US states benefit from the North American Free Trade Agreement.
+NAFTA "State Studies."
+These annual reports assessed the extent to which 31 individual US states benefited from the North American Free Trade Agreement (NAFTA).
 They report trade trends between the selected state and Mexico and Canada.
 Where possible, they include state-specific company stories.
-The reports are prepared for the Council of the Americas; copies may be obtained from the Council of the Americas.
+The reports were prepared for the Council of the Americas; copies may be obtained from the Council of the Americas.

 • California2001.pdf